 Another pathway towards housing stability for low-income renters is public housing.
 Unfortunately, many of DCHA’s properties are in abysmal condition due to years of neglect from a lack of funding.
 About a third of units owned by DCHA require urgent intervention to remediate substandard housing conditions and all buildings require major repairs.
 DC must fully fund critical repairs for DCHA properties.
 Furthermore, in the context of ongoing gentrification sweeping the District, such repairs should be conducted in a manner that avoids privatizing public housing, with a priority placed on preserving the long-term affordability of such units to extremely low-income residents.

 DCHA’s Increased Payment Standards are Critical to Address Residential Segregation and the Affordable Housing Crisis, but DCHA Must Do More to Combat Source of Income Discrimination

-The ERC applauds DCHA’s use of increased payment standards as a critical tool to promote fair housing choice among voucher holders and contribute to neighborhood desegregation, the ERC is highly concerned about other DCHA policies and practices that are creating fair housing barriers to program participants.
+While the ERC applauds DCHA’s use of increased payment standards as a critical tool to promote fair housing choice among voucher holders and contribute to neighborhood desegregation, the ERC is highly concerned about other DCHA policies and practices that are creating fair housing barriers to program participants.
 The ERC encourages DCHA to rehabilitate public housing communities in need of urgent repairs instead of privatizing the units, which could result in a further loss of affordable housing in the city.
 DCHA must also overhaul its reasonable accommodation process in order to equitable serve people with disabilities.
 Finally, DCHA must make a concerted effort to improve its customer service to program participants so that they are able to fully benefit from the agency’s programs.

 Richardson, Jason, et al. Gentrification and Displacement 2020.
 National Community Reinvestment Coalition, June 2020, https://ncrc.org/gentrification20/.